ucbugg/learn.ucbugg/ucbugg/chapters/character-animation.md

 To animate a jump, we need to be able to move to move several parts of the body, from head to toe.

-Now that we have our rig referenced in and our animation preferences set-up correctly, let’s start posing!
-Now it’s usually good practice, when blocking in your animation, to set keys on every controller to that you have as much control when animating as possible.
-So, select all of Goon’s controls (just drag a selection box around him, all the controllers should turn white) and hit S to set a key at frame 1.
+Now that we have our rig referenced in and our animation preferences set-up correctly, let's start posing!
+Now it's usually good practice, when blocking in your animation, to set keys on every controller to that you have as much control when animating as possible.
+So, select all of Goon's controls (just drag a selection box around him, all the controllers should turn white) and hit S to set a key at frame 1.

-We’re going to have Goon jumping in place in a 32 frame cycle and I decided that I want the beginning of the cycle to be just when his feet touch back on the ground as he lands.
-So I’ve worked out a pose of what I want that to look like.
-He’s standing straight up, hands in the air.
+We're going to have Goon jumping in place in a 32 frame cycle and I decided that I want the beginning of the cycle to be just when his feet touch back on the ground as he lands.
+So I've worked out a pose of what I want that to look like.
+He's standing straight up, hands in the air.

 ![Maya Image](/images/character-animation/goon_003.png)

 Pose him similarly and make sure you are setting keys as you go.

-When first beginning blocking, it’s good to think about what your “golden poses” are.
-These poses are the absolute minimum poses that you need to tell the story of what’s happening in your animation.
-For us, that’s Goon jumping up and landing so I’ve done my basic blocking with only three poses, his crouch, the peak of his jump, and his landing.
-These are really the most important poses to communicate what’s happening in the scene, so these are the first and most important ones to think about.
+When first beginning blocking, it's good to think about what your "golden poses" are.
+These poses are the absolute minimum poses that you need to tell the story of what's happening in your animation.
+For us, that's Goon jumping up and landing so I've done my basic blocking with only three poses, his crouch, the peak of his jump, and his landing.
+These are really the most important poses to communicate what's happening in the scene, so these are the first and most important ones to think about.

 So, onto our second pose, his crouch!
-For this I wanted to have a big anticipation, so I have Goon crouch really low so that there’s a lot of power in his jump.
+For this I wanted to have a big anticipation, so I have Goon crouch really low so that there's a lot of power in his jump.
 I also decided that I like the time of his crouch being around frame 17.
-So, again select all of Goon’s controls, go to frame 17, set a key, and pose him into a nice crouch position from which he will spring up into the air.
-Here’s what mine looks like
+So, again select all of Goon's controls, go to frame 17, set a key, and pose him into a nice crouch position from which he will spring up into the air.
+Here's what mine looks like

 ![Maya Image](/images/character-animation/goon_004.png)

-Notice that since we set our out tangents to “stepped” earlier in the lab, Goon just snaps to the next pose at frame 17 rather than interpolating evenly over the 17 frames.
+Notice that since we set our out tangents to "stepped" earlier in the lab, Goon just snaps to the next pose at frame 17 rather than interpolating evenly over the 17 frames.
 Animators use this type of curve so that they can concentrate solely on the timing and the readability of his or her poses, which are of the utmost if the audience is to understand what's going on.
 This way, the animator can just concentrate on getting the storytelling poses down perfect before he or she has to worry about making the stuff in between look good.

 So now you should have Goon standing up straight at frame 1 and then snapping into a crouch pose at frame 17.

-For our third pose, we’ll have Goon at the peak of his jump.
+For our third pose, we'll have Goon at the peak of his jump.
 I timed this pose out to be at frame 27.
 So now, set a key for Goon at frame 27 and put Goon into a nice jumping pose, similar to what I have here:

 ![Maya Image](/images/character-animation/goon_005.png)

 Note that in order to actually put Goon in the air, the best way is to grab his root controller (the yellow triangle controller around his middle) and translate that to where you want it, then select his feet controls and placing those appropriately.
 Do not use the master controller, it may cause problems when you change your curves later on.

-Ok we’re almost done with the rough blocking, the only thing left is to copy your first pose onto frame 33 so that when you play frames 1-32, your animation will loop correctly.
+Ok we're almost done with the rough blocking, the only thing left is to copy your first pose onto frame 33 so that when you play frames 1-32, your animation will loop correctly.
 To do this, select all the controls, then middle mouse drag from frame 1 to frame 33 and while you still have the middle mouse button pressed, hit S. This should copy and your should have a roughly blocked in jump!
 Your animation should look something like the following playblast.

 [Rough Blocking](http://www.youtube.com/watch?v=ivKBFxyvkUk)

-He looks a bit silly right now with his arms up the air for so long, but he looks like he’s jumping, right?
+He looks a bit silly right now with his arms up the air for so long, but he looks like he's jumping, right?

-Now that we’ve blocked in our golden poses, it’s time to put in some breakdowns.
+Now that we've blocked in our golden poses, it's time to put in some breakdowns.
 These are poses that, while not essential to the storytelling of the action, they help communicate how exactly Goon is moving, how he is getting from one golden pose to the next.

 I wanted Goon to do an anticipation before he actually crouches to make his jump, so I put a deeper crouch pose on frame 5, and then had him rise up a bit at frame 10 before he crouches down again at frame 17 where already posed him crouching.

-Here’s frame 5:
+Here's frame 5:

 ![Maya Image](/images/character-animation/goon_006.png)